aws-samples/aws-get-started-workshop/content/02-dev-fast-follow/01-hybrid-networking/04-set-up-site-to-site-vpn/03-set-up-site-to-site-vpn-gateways.md

 4. Select **`Create attachment`**.
 5. Once you're returned to the list of attachments, select the **`Name`** cell of the newly created attachment and assign a name to the attachment.
 For example, **`infra-dc1-01`**, the same name as your customer gateway resource.

-## 5. Assign Name to Site-to-Site VPN Connection
+## 5. Assign mame to site-to-Site VPN connection

 As a result of the VPN attachment being provisioned, you will notice in the Site-to-Site VPN Connections area of the console that a new connection resource has been created.
 If you review the **`Tunnel Details`** of the connection, it will show both tunnels in the **`DOWN`** state because you have not yet configured the on-premises side of the connection.